About Catherine Dore

-- Qualified Infant Massage Instructor with the International Association of Infant Massage (now known as Baby In Mind in Australia)
+- Qualified Infant Massage Instructor with the International Association of Infant Massage (IAIM Australia)

-- Member of the Australian Association of Massage Therapists (AAMT), now known as Massage & Myotherapy Australia
+- Member of Massage & Myotherapy Australia, formally Australian Association of Massage Therapists (AAMT),

 When I have a spare minute …

-Spare minutes are rare, but when they come by you’ll find me reading books and articles (usually with three on the go at once!) relating to all facets of wellbeing, including: immune function, touch, infant mental health, muscular dysfunction, biomechanics, nutrient absorption and more.
+Spare minutes are rare, but when they come by you’ll find me reading books and articles relating to all facets of wellbeing, including: immune function, touch, infant mental health, muscular dysfunction, biomechanics, and more.
 If you have any book recommendations, I’m always (a bit too) excited to hear from you!

 Outside the clinic

 When I’m not working you’re likely to find me creating and decorating cakes!
-I also love the local food scene where I opt for low-key soul-food establishments who care more about their ingredients than their cocktail list.
+I also love the local food scene where I opt for low-key soul-food establishments who put their heart and soul into creating super yummy, health-filled food that can cope with the growing list of weird and wonderful food intolerance I am so blessed to have.
 Got a great recommendation?
 Let me know!

 I also love to travel, and if I can combine learning and travel that’s even better!
 I am very fond of South America, So much so that I have been twice now.
 I thoroughly enjoyed the people, the food, the culture and the language.

 If I’m not planning my next trip, I’m probably hanging out with my beautiful (read: cheeky!) nieces and nephews.

 Meet Meaghan Gardner